-As we continue to tour Budapest, we’ll head to an alternative, retro café for a spritzer and an education in Hungarian drinks.
-Our Budapest food tour then takes us through the Jewish district, where we can admire the largest and most beautiful synagogue in Europe, and enjoy a tasting of local Jewish fare while learning about kosher food and traditions.
+Feeling thirsty yet?
+Your guide will take you to a Ruin Bar next for a refreshing spritzer and an education in Hungarian drinks.
+Our foodie adventure then takes us through the Jewish district, where we’ll admire the largest and most beautiful synagogue in Europe and enjoy a tasting of local food as we learn about typical Jewish food and traditions.

 (If you’d prefer to travel as part of a regular group experience, please book our Budapest Bites & Sights group tour.)